P-H-C/phc-winner-argon2/README.md

 against tradeoff attacks (by exploiting the cache and memory organization of the recent processors).

-Argon2 has two variants: Argon2d and Argon2i.
-Argon2d is faster and
+Argon2 has three variants: Argon2i, Argon2d, and Argon2id.
+Argon2d is faster
-uses data-depending memory access, which makes it highly resistant against GPU cracking attacks and suitable for applications with no threats from side-channel timing attacks (eg. cryptocurrencies).
+and uses data-depending memory access, which makes it highly resistant against GPU cracking attacks and suitable for applications with no threats from side-channel timing attacks (eg. cryptocurrencies).
 Argon2i instead uses data-independent memory access, which is preferred for password hashing and password-based key derivation, but it is slower as it makes more passes over the memory to protect from tradeoff attacks.
+Argon2id is a hybrid of Argon2i and Argon2d, using a combonation of data-depending and data-independant memory accesses, which gives some of Argon2i's resistance to side-channel cache timing attacks and much of Argon2d's resistance to GPU cracking attacks.

-Argon2i and Argon2d are parametrized by:
+Argon2i, Argon2d, and Argon2id are parametrized by:

 * A **time** cost, which defines the amount of computation realized and therefore the execution time, given in number of iterations